 Features are more limited if you're using this with an iPhone, but it's still compatible with those devices.
-We'd recommend considering the Apple Watch below though if that's your phone of choice.
+We'd recommend considering an Apple Watch though if that's your phone of choice.

 Read the full Samsung Galaxy Watch 3 review

-Apple hasn't taken the top spot in our best smartwatch list, but this is the best device you can get if you own an iPhone.
-It works seamlessly with Apple's phones, and it's well worth considering if you plan to stick with the iPhone range for at least a few years, but can't stretch to the newer Watch 7 which sits atop this list.
+The Apple Watch 6 works seamlessly with Apple's phones, and it's well worth considering if you plan to stick with the iPhone range for at least a few years, but can't stretch to the newer Watch 7 which sits atop this list.

-It isn't a huge upgrade over the Watch 5, so if you're still rocking the fifth generation wearable it's not worth the upgrade.
+At launch, it was an incremental upgrade over the Watch 5, so if you're still rocking the fifth generation wearable it's not worth the upgrade.
 It does have a few additional features like blood oxygen monitoring and an upgraded chipset, but largely it's a similar device with the exact same screen and design.

 Read the full Apple Watch 6 review

 "If you like to run a lot, the Honor Magic Watch 2 might be one of the best smartwatches you can buy.
 It's affordable, lightweight, and has a genuinely impressive slate of features" - that's the glowing summary from our Watch 2 review.

 The Honor Magic Watch 2 tracks a range of sports with detailed information, and can even provide workout advice and feedback for certain activities.
 It's great for people looking to get fitter.